Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests with a regular centre

 \subsection{Type-II critical collapse of a spherical charged scalar field}

-As our emphasis in this paper is on developing methods for simulating type-II critical collapse on null cones beyond spherical symmetry, rather than on examining charged collapse in spherical symmetry, we examined only two one-parameter families of initial data, namely (\ref{chargedinitialdata}) with $x_c=1.5$, $d=0.5$, $\omega=2.0$ and ${\cal A}=0.05$, for either $R(0,x)=x$ or $G(0,x)=1$.
-We set the coupling constant to $q=1/\sqrt{4\pi}$.
+As our emphasis in this paper is on developing methods for simulating type-II critical collapse on null cones beyond spherical symmetry, rather than on charged collapse in spherical symmetry in detail, we examine only four one-parameter families of initial data.
+In the first of these, $\phi(0,x)$ is given by (\ref{chargedinitialdata}) with $x_c=1.5$, $d=0.5$, $\omega=2.0$ and ${\cal A}=0.05$, and we initialise the radial gauge with $G(0,x)=1$.
+We set the coupling constant to $q=1/\sqrt{4\pi}\simeq 0.2821$.
+The second family is as the first except that we initialise the radial gauge with $R(0,x)=x$.
+As already $R_{,x}(0,x)\simeq 1$ in the first family, these two families do not differ qualitatively.
+The third family is again like the first, except that we set $\omega=0$, so that the scalar field is real and $Q=0$.
+The fourth family is again like the first, except that we set $q=10/\sqrt{4\pi}\simeq 2.821$, so that $Q(0,x)$ is 10 times as large.

 During the evolution, we use sdn gauge, given in (\ref{sdnshift}), with the parameter $x_0$ adjusted so that $x=x_0$ is approximately the past light cone of the accumulation point of echos in near-critical solutions.

 Numerically, we use either the eR or eG formulation.
 We have not tried the fe formulation in critical collapse, as we expect the slow drift away from the regularity condition $R_{,x}=G$ at the centre to affect the correctness of near-critical evolutions.
 As for numerical parameters, we use a uniform grid in $x$ with $x_\text{max}=5$ and $N_x=250$ grid points, and the timestep (\ref{shiftandRtres}) with $C_2=0.1$ and $C_3=0.001$.